nara-coderdojo/nara-coderdojo.github.io/docs/_posts/2012-01-03-layout-table-of-contents-sticky.md

 ---
-title: "layout: posts with Sticky Table of Contents"
+title: "layout: single with Sticky Table of Contents"
 tags:
   - table of contents
 toc: true